 Full disclosure is imperative when applying for Whole Life Insurance.
 You will have to be honest about the frequency of your smoking and the quantity you go through.
 This can help Canadian LIC to provide you with the best possible Whole Life Insurance Quotes with no problems down the line.
 Remember, nondisclosure may result in problems with claim or policy validity.
 There is the example of a client, Rick, whose claim had been denied because of undisclosed smoking.

-We would suggest a review of a Whole Life Insurance Policy a minimum of every two to three years or after any significant change in your smoking habits or health.
+We would suggest a review of a Whole Life Insurance Policy a minimum of every two to three years, or after any significant change in your smoking habits or health.
 This will keep the policy competitive and up-to-date with your present needs; whatever changes were made to smoking and health status can result in things that lower premiums.
 We did a policy review with one of our clients, Lina, after she successfully quit smoking and moved her to a lower premium rate class.

 Yes, improved health can get you better Whole Life Insurance Premiums.
-Maintaining a healthy weight—quitting smoking, exercising, and keeping other health conditions controlled—all have positive implications for your rates.
+Maintaining a healthy weight, quitting smoking, exercising, and keeping other health conditions controlled—all have positive implications for your rates.
 We helped many clients, like David, make changes that netted them the best-reduced insurance costs tied to an improved health profile.

 They will want to know how frequently you smoke, or how often you smoke, what you smoke with—cigarettes, e-cigarettes, cigars, etc.—and how long ago you started smoking.
 Your answer should be accurate and detailed so that insurers can provide Whole Life Insurance Quotes that reflect your real risk profile.
 For instance, Jane at Canadian LIC used to smoke cigars occasionally rather than cigarettes daily, which impacted her insurance quotes differently.

 Exposure to second-hand smoke, on its own, will not affect insurance premiums unless it has caused any medical conditions.
-However, any health problems caused by second-hand smoke must be disclosed when completing an application.
+However, any health problems caused by secondhand smoke must be disclosed when completing an application.
 We once had a client, Eric, whose spouse smoked heavily.
-He had some chronic lung issues from years of second-hand smoke that we were able to help him describe on his application, so the underwriters understood the origin of his health concerns.
+He had some chronic lung issues from years of secondhand smoke that we were able to help him describe on his application, so the underwriters understood the origin of his health concerns.

-Proof may be required through a nicotine test or physician’s records that you are a nonsmoker.
+Proof may be required through a nicotine test or a physician’s records that you are a nonsmoker.
 At Canadian LIC, we help clients like Alice with this part of their insurance application.
 Alice had quit smoking and wanted her Whole Life Insurance Premiums adjusted accordingly.
 We coordinated with her healthcare provider to obtain documentation that confirmed she was a nonsmoker.

 In contrast, health checks for smokers compared to nonsmokers may be relatively rigid.
 They typically include tests for lung function and screening for smoking-related conditions.
 At Canadian LIC, we advise our clients on how to prepare for such tests and the best way to present their health condition.